Want to make your favorite casserole but don’t feel like using a canned soup? Then use our cream of bacon soup instead of the condensed stuff!

 Notes

 The calories listed are an approximation based on the ingredients.
-The recipe is equivalent to one (1) ten and a half (10.5) ounce can of condensed cream of bacon soup.
+The recipe is equivalent to 1 (10.5 ounce) can of condensed cream of bacon soup.
 Actual calories will vary based on individual serving sizes.